 Songwriting is a subjective art.
 There are so many different methods to songwriting, ways to get started, and ideas about what it looks like.
 This article is not to set ground rules for the songwriting process, but to offer careful advice for those beginning to step into it.

-Record your ideas
+2. Record your ideas

-Share your ideas
+4. Share your ideas

-Collaborate with other songwriters
+5. Collaborate with other songwriters

-Research writer’s rounds in your area
+6. Research writer’s rounds in your area

-Study your favorite songwriters and what makes their songs work
+7. Study your favorite songwriters and what makes their songs work

 As songwriters, we all have artists and writers that we look up to.
 Studying your favorite songwriters and what makes their songs work is a surefire way to draw inspiration as a songwriter.
 Don’t plagiarize—but there’s no shame in pulling from strategies that writers you admire use.
-It can be a great way to try out different techniques and approaches and draw in an audience that also enjoys the artists you pull from.
+It can be a great way to try out different techniques and approaches, and could draw in an audience that also enjoys the artists you pull from.

-Don’t play the comparison game
+8. Don’t play the comparison game

 Comparison as a songwriter is the root of so many evils.
 It can bring competition, insecurity, and cause you to doubt yourself as a writer.
 Sam Tinnesz, an alternative artist in Nashville, Tennessee, once said these words to live by: “Don’t compare your Chapter 1 to somebody else’s Chapter 30.
 It’s a losing game.”
 Everybody has their own timing and everyone’s process looks different.
 It is important to keep in mind that your experience as a songwriter or artist is unique to YOU, and to not let another writer’s success set standards of what yours should look like.

-“Dare to suck”
+9. “Dare to suck”

 Confidence in the music industry is key.
 You have to believe in yourself.
 The cliche saying is that “if you believe you can, you will,” and while in some cases it’s not entirely true, in a personal sense it is.
 Don’t set unrealistic expectations for your success; write, continue to write, and be confident in what you are writing!
-And, when it comes time to release or pitch a song, your confidence will translate over to the audience or publisher who is consuming it.
+And, when it comes time to release or sell a song, your confidence will translate over to the audience or publisher who is consuming it.

-Write with consistency.
+Songwrite with consistency.
 Record your ideas.
 Collaborate with others.
 Find what works best for you and work hard at it.
 Don’t compare your Chapter 1 to someone else’s Chapter 30.
 Dare to suck.
 And, above all else, be confident.